autumn-mck/site-web-gen-java/blog/2022/i-kinda-like-javascript/index.md

 JSON is also entirely new to me, and so far I like it!
 It's a nicely human-readable way of storing data, and I significantly prefer it to the extreme verbosity of XML.
 Destructuring assignments also seems like a very useful feature to have, and I'm looking forward to seeing what else javascript has to offer.

 All that said however, I've really only just started using it.
 It's very possible my opinion on it will change after I begin to get fed up with its quirks a few months from now.
-I'm just happy that I was wrong in my initial impression of javascript.
+I'm just happy that I was wrong in my initial impression.